F1PFC/TTN_GPS_Tracker/Readme.md

 Through the instructions key items to select on screens are shown highlighted in red.
 For some screens the values of keys have been obscured by grey boxes for security reasons.

 The tracker node is a standard Arduino device with a GPS attached.
 An Arduino Pro Mini 3.3V is recommended.
 You could use other Arduinos such as the 5V UNO but then you will need logic level conversion for all the LoRa and GPS pins.
+Note that whilst the tracker software will fit in an ATmega328 based Arduino, there wont be a lot of flash or memory left for additional functions.

 The tracker software parses the location information from the GPS and sends it as latitude and longitude using the LoRa device into the TTN network.
 There must therefore be a TTN gateway within reach of the tracker node.
 When